hasahmed/flat/README.md

 hierarchy.
 When this is set to false the objects properties are named based on the property that originally held that value, no matter where it falls in the hierarchy. e.g. Warning.
-Unflattening will no longer work, and if object property names collide they will be overwritten by the last entry
+Unflattening will no longer work, and if object property names collide they will be overwritten by the last entry.
+Also `delimiter` becomes irrelevent when this option is set to false.
+Default is `true`
 ``` javascript
 flatten({
     A: {